VTech PreComputer 2000

 The VTech PreComputer 2000 (also known as the Genius Leader 2000/2000 Plus) is an electronic learning aid manufactured by VTech and released in 1992.
 It contains a dot matrix LCD, standard size keyboard, 34 activities for teaching in 4 different levels for 1 or 2 players and introductory computer programming with the BASIC programming language.
 It has an 80,000 word spell checker and a SAT word builder.
-It can be powered by battery or AC adapter.
+It can be powered by a battery or AC adapter.
 It is the successor to the VTech PreComputer 1000 model.

 Specifications

 The VTech PreComputer 2000 relies upon a Z80B clone as its processing core.

 A 1MBit (128Kbyte) ROM contains the Operating system and program data which can be expanded via the cartridge slot.

 Output is supplied by a 2 row 20 column dot-matrix LCD panel.

 This machine features a rudimentary implementation of BASIC offering truth tables, arrays, input statements and variables, allowing users to create simple text programs.
 One program may be held in memory at a time.